The ethics statements for our journal are based on the Committee on Publication Ethics (COPE)

 The works of other authors should be properly acknowledged, cited or quoted.

 Authors must acquire permission to use content produced by other authors before submitting a manuscript to the Editorial Board.
 The authors must be ready to give such permission at the request of the Editorial Board.

 Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
 All those who have made significant contributions should be listed as coauthors.

 Fundamental errors in published works

-When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal’s Editorial Board and cooperate with them to either retract the paper or to publish an appropriate erratum.
+When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify and cooperate with the journal’s Editorial Board to either retract the paper or to publish an appropriate erratum.

 Duties of the Editors-in-Chief

 The Editorial Board of the journal “Ideas and Ideals” is responsible for deciding which of the submitted articles should be published or rejected.
 The Editors may be guided by the policies of the journal's Editorial Board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
 The Editors may confer with the reviewers in making this decision.
 (In relation to the process of reviewing see also the section “Politics of Journal”).

 Submitted manuscripts are evaluated for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political ideology of the authors.

 The Editorial staff must not disclose any information about a submitted manuscript to anyone other than the reviewers.